What Is Pygmalion Effect? (Psychological Experiment)

 In actuality, there was no difference between the two groups of rats.
 All were ordinary lab rats randomly assigned to the bright or dull group.
 However, the ‘smart’ rats outperformed the dumb rats during the experiment.
 This showed that the coaches’ expectations and how they trained their rats due to those expectations affected the rats’ behavior.

 The teachers were given a list of the bloomers’ names.
-In reality, 20% of the students were randomly designated as “intellectual bloomers.”
+In reality, 20% of the students were randomly designated “intellectual bloomers.”
 Over the next school year, the designated bloomers excelled as predicted.
 At the end of the study, eight months later, Rosenthal tested students using the same IQ test.

 In all grades, students in the 20% bloomer group and the regular student control group showed the first IQ test again to the second IQ test.
 However, the intellectual bloomers gained more IQ points on average than regular students.